Arnhem Land: Geography

+Governance and demographics

-Indigenous population and culture
+Indigenous land

+Various Aboriginal peoples lived across the continent before the colonisation of Australia, including various tribes across the Northern Territory before its colonisation.
+Yolngu peoples lived in Arnhem Land for centuries, first encountering outsiders when they traded with Macassans.

 In 1931, an area of 96,000 km2 was proclaimed as an Aboriginal reserve, named Arnhem Land Aboriginal Reserve.
-As of 2007 the Land Trust held about 100,000 km2 as Aboriginal freehold land (with the exception of mining leases); it remains one of the largest parcels of Aboriginal-owned land in Australia and is perhaps best known for its isolation, the art of its people, and the strong continuing traditions of its Aboriginal inhabitants.
+As of 2007 the Land Trust held about 100,000 km2 as Aboriginal freehold land (with the exception of mining leases).

 Arnhem Land is composed of many different Aboriginal countries and language groups.
 North-east Arnhem Land is home to the Yolngu people, one of the largest Indigenous groups in Australia, who have succeeded in maintaining a vigorous traditional culture, and whose name for this area is Miwatj.
+The term Yolngu simply means "person", but has come to mean the group of intermarrying clans who live in this part of Arnhem Land, and whose members speak mainly one of many Yolŋu languages, or Yolngu Matha.
+The North East Arnhem Land Aboriginal Corporation (NEAL) is made up of 26 elder-leaders (dilak), representing the 26 clans (bäpurru) of North East Arnhem Land who have sovereignty over certain areas of land and waters.
+Kinship ties, territorial claims, and other social issues are managed by the clan system.

 In West Arnhem Land, large groups include the Bininj people and the Maung people of the Goulburn Islands.

-In 2018, Kathy Guthadjaka AM (also known as Gotha) was awarded 'NT Senior Australian of the Year.'
-Guthadjaka has conducted academic research into Aboriginal languages, knowledge, and culture.
+State, federal, and local governments

+There are three electoral districts within Arnhem land for the purpose of electing members of the Northern Territory Government.
+These are Arafura, Mulka, and Arnhem.
+For federal government, Arnhem Land lies within the Division of Lingiari.

+East Arnhem Regional Council services six remote communities in East Arnhem Land: Galiwin'ku (Elcho Island), Gapuwiyak, Ramingining, Yirrkala, Milingimbi Island, and Gunyangara.

+In the 2021 census, 6,281 people were living in West Arnhem, of whom around 81 per cent are Aboriginal.
+The West Arnhem Regional Council covers an area of just under 50,000 km2, which includes five remote communities or wards: Jabiru, Gunbalanya, Maningrida, Warruwi (on South Goulburn Island), and Minjilang, as well as two islands and over 100 homelands.

 Economy

 In 2013–14, the entire region contributed around or 7% to the Northern Territory's gross state product, mainly through bauxite mining.

 In 2019, it was announced that NASA had chosen Arnhem Land as the location for a space launch facility.
 The Arnhem Space Centre was built near Nhulunbuy, employing mostly local labour, and on 27 June 2022, NASA launched the first rocket there, which was the first rocket launch from a commercial spaceport outside the US.
 Two further launches followed, the third on 11 July.
-Other space companies are interested in using the rocket launch pad, and NASA confirmed that it will use the facility again in the future.
+The facility ceased operations in 2024.